Ericsson misses forecasts as waits for 4G boost

 EXECUTION MODE

-In February, Ericsson signed a deal to provide Vodafone with network equipment and services as part of the British firm's 7-billion-pound investment plan, Project Spring.
+In February, Ericsson signed a deal to provide Vodafone with network equipment and services as part of the British firm's 7-billion-pound ($12 billion) investment plan, Project Spring.

 It also expects to benefit from the massive rollout of 4G networks by the three telecom operators in China.